 - 34-year-old borrower with a monthly income less taxes and compulsory social security contributions of €1,500

-- Credit with a maturity of 37 years (resulting in a 1-year period after the borrower turns 70)
+- Credit with a maturity of 37 years (resulting in a 1-year period after the borrower turns 70 years of age)

 - The borrower has no prior loans